 Many organisations have bought licences or subscribed to Dynamics over the past 5 or so years.
 Most will have customised it to fit specific business processes at that time.
 Whether it still fit for purpose today and whether key people have the awareness, knowledge of how utilise it are two key questions!

 Microsoft Dynamics 365 has changed radically over the past 1 year, comparing a version say 3 or 4 years old is well, as they say, apples and oranges.
-Firstly Dynamics 365 needs to be consider as a platform, not a solution.
+Firstly Dynamics 365 and Microsoft Dynamics ERP systems needs to be consider as a platform, not a solution.
 The biggest misconception is that people still think it is a CRM produce and worse they simply use it as an oversold address book.

 When I say its a “Platform”, I need to explain my current catch cry of “1st party, 3rd party, your party!”